-In Jannuary we had our Master Class CEE INSIGHT TALKS.
 The “Insight Talks” provide an informal discussion platform with corporate partners of the Master Class CEE and other guests on the topic of the research seminar.
-Representatives of four multinational firms discussed virtually with the students of the Master Class CEE 2020-21 the responses to the coronavirus crisis in their CEE businesses, current management challenges and their lessons learned so far.
+Executives of three multinational firms talked with the students of the MC CEE 2022-23 about the current management challenges in the region and their responses to the war in Ukraine, discontinued energy supplies, disrupted supply chains and high inflation.

 Alexander Weiss, Head of Indirect Materials & Services, Group Procurement, MONDI Group talked about the shock of the further invasion of Ukraine and the painful process of withdrawal from Russia, representing 12% of total revenue and 18% of employees of the MONDI Group.
 After the Russian invasion of Ukraine on 24 February 2022, immediately the risk management plans were activated.
 Employee safety in Russia and Ukraine came first, then the focus shifted to keeping the operations running and an emergency & coordination team was installed including all functions and top-management.
 The risk management framework covered among other tasks the close monitoring of the legal frame of the EU and its allies sanctions against Russia as well as the supply of energy and raw materials.
 Building higher stocks, finding new suppliers and switching energy sources ranked high on the agenda.
 After more than 20 years of investment and market building, the sale of the operations in Russia with 5,300 employees was prepared and finalized